oauth-wg/oauth-selective-disclosure-jwt/main.md

 Just as `HS-CLAIMS`, `SALTS` can be more complex as well.

-The release document is sent together with the SD-JWT from the holder to the verifier.
+The Release is sent together with the SD-JWT from the holder to the verifier.

-## Verifying a Proof
+## Verifying a Release

 A verifier checks that

- * if holder binding is desired, the `RELEASE` was signed by the private key belonging to the public key contained in `SD-JWT-DOC`,
+ * if holder binding is desired, the `RELEASE` was signed by the private key belonging to the public key contained in `SD-JWT-DOC`.
  * for each claim in `RELEASE`, the hash `HASH(DISCLOSED-SALT | DISCLOSED-VALUE)` matches the hash under the given claim name in the SD-JWT.

 The detailed algorithm is described below.

 # Data Formats

+This section defines data formats of SD-JWT that contains hashes of the salted claim values and SD-JWT Salt/Value Container that contains the mapping of the plain-text claim values and the salt values.

 ## SD-JWT Format

-An SD-JWT is a JWT signed using the issuer's private key.
+An SD-JWT is a JWT that is optionally signed using the issuer's private key and contains following claims as payload.

 ### Payload

+Payload of SD-JWT can consist of the following claims.

-#### Selective Disclosure Claims
+#### Selectively Disclosable Claims

-The claims that are made available for selective disclosure form a JSON object under the property `sd_claims`, with the values hashed.

 SD-JWT MUST include hashes of the salted claim values that are included by the issuer under the property `_sd`.